datanav/docs/technical/webcrm-salesforce.rst

      - "string"

-Webcrm Products to Salesforce Product2
+WebCRM Products to Salesforce Product2
 --------------------------------------
-Every Webcrm Products will be synchronized with a Salesforce Product2.
+Every WebCRM Products will be synchronized with a Salesforce Product2.

-Once a link between a Webcrm Products and a Salesforce Product2 is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Products and a Salesforce Product2 is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Products and a Salesforce Product2:
+The following properties are synchronized between a WebCRM Products and a Salesforce Product2:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Products Property
+   * - WebCRM Products Property
      - Salesforce Product2 Property
      - Salesforce Data Type

-Webcrm Quotationline to Salesforce Invoiceline
+WebCRM Quotationline to Salesforce Invoiceline
 ----------------------------------------------
-Every Webcrm Quotationline will be synchronized with a Salesforce Invoiceline.
+Every WebCRM Quotationline will be synchronized with a Salesforce Invoiceline.

-Once a link between a Webcrm Quotationline and a Salesforce Invoiceline is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a WebCRM Quotationline and a Salesforce Invoiceline is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Webcrm Quotationline and a Salesforce Invoiceline:
+The following properties are synchronized between a WebCRM Quotationline and a Salesforce Invoiceline:

 .. list-table::
    :header-rows: 1

-   * - Webcrm Quotationline Property
+   * - WebCRM Quotationline Property
      - Salesforce Invoiceline Property
      - Salesforce Data Type
    * - QuotationLineCostPrice